 Each program of coursework is formulated by the student and his/her advisor at the beginning of the doctoral program.
 Core course requirements, as specified below, can be satisfied through doctoral classes or MS classes completed previously.
 Elective courses are selected from an approved list that is particular to each degree and program concentration, including CSEE classes and courses from other Departments.

 Additional detail concerning the PhD program requirements can be found in the Graduate Studies Manual (PDF).

-As indicated above, PhD programs are tailored for the needs of each doctoral student.
-Research topics are highly dependent upon the research interests of the faculty advisor.
-Please explore CSEE Research for more information on our current research.
+PhD programs are tailored for the needs of each student.
+Research topics are dependent upon the research insterests of the faculty advisor.
+Please visit CSEE Research for more information on our research sections.

-For more detail on the coursework component of the program, please see CSEE Graduate Courses for descriptions of individual courses available within the department.
-Note, however, that doctoral students are also encouraged to enroll in courses offered outside CSEE.
+See the CSEE Graduate Courses page for descriptions of individual courses available within the Department.
+Doctoral students are encouraged to enroll in courses offered outside of CSEE, as well.

 CSEE maintains a basic core requirement for civil engineering MS and PhD degree candidates consisting of one of two courses in mathematics and one of two courses in mechanics, either fluids or solids.

 The courses comprising the core are selected to ensure that advanced degree recipients from the department have knowledge in the basic mechanics and mathematics that are the "fundamental language" of civil engineering.

 The only exception to this rule is when a student can demonstrate that he/she has already taken an equivalent course before coming to UB.
 In this case the student should take an alternative course, as specified by the Graduate Studies Committee.